Aishu-ai/Machine-Learning/Abalone age prediction/README.md

 See the analysis and the code in "Abalone.R"

 # Conclusion
-The model with the best performance is the additive log model(Which uses all the 8 variables as predictor variables)
+The model with the best performance is the additive log model(Which uses all the 8 variables as predictor variables).